verifast/verifast/README.md

 ### Funding

-This work is supported in part by the Flemish Research Fund (FWO-Vlaanderen), by the EU FP7 projects SecureChange, STANCE, ADVENT, and VESSEDIA, by Microsoft Research Cambridge as part of the Verified Software Initiative, and by the Research Fund KU Leuven.
+This work is supported in part by the Flemish Research Fund (FWO-Vlaanderen), by the EU FP7 projects SecureChange, STANCE, ADVENT, and VESSEDIA, by Microsoft Research Cambridge as part of the Verified Software Initiative, by the Research Fund KU Leuven, and by the Cybersecurity Research Program Flanders.

 Mailing lists
 -------------